 \section{Acknowledgements}

-This research made use of Photutils, an Astropy package for detection and photometry of astronomical sources (Bradley et al. 2022).
-We thank PRISMA, a project of the Italian Ministry of University and Reasearch, grant 2008T5KA4L, for making their SGP code publicly available.
+This research made use of Photutils, an Astropy package for detection and photometry of astronomical sources \citep{astropyPhotutils}.
+We thank PRISMA, a project of the Italian Ministry of University and Research, grant 2008T5KA4L, for making their SGP code publicly available.
 M.S. acknowledges the financial support by the Department of Science and Technology (DST), Government of India, under the Women Scientist Scheme (PH), project reference number SR/WOS-A/PM-17/2019.
 Y.G. thanks Ashish Mahabal of Caltech for insightful discussions.
 S.S. thanks Archana Mathur of Nitte Meenakshi Institute of Technology and Management, Bangalore, India, for the discussions.